 You’ve narrowed your college choices down to your top schools, but they all have high expectations when it comes to ACT scores.
 Your score shouldn’t keep you from attending your dream college, so stop wasting time worrying about whether or not you’ll make the cut.
 Instead, spend that time prepping for the exam!
 A higher score can make your dream school a reality.

-For almost 40 years, Huntington has been providing ACT prep tutoring to better prepare students for the demands of the ACT, including test-taking strategies, time-management skills, and academic skills through individualized instruction from highly trained ACT tutors.
+For over 40 years, Huntington has been providing ACT prep tutoring to better prepare students for the demands of the ACT, including test-taking strategies, time-management skills, and academic skills through individualized instruction from highly trained ACT tutors.
 Higher scores on the ACT can mean the difference between going to college and getting into your dream college.
 Plus, with the right scores, you may also be eligible for a scholarship.

 About the ACT

 Many students are choosing the ACT as their college entrance exam.
 The ACT measures aptitude in English, math, reading, and science; plus, it can be taken with or without a writing test component.
 The ACT is offered each school year in September, October, December, February, April, and June.
 Most students take it in the spring of their junior year.
 Some repeat the exam in the fall of their senior year.
 ACT results are accepted by all four-year colleges and universities in the U.S.

 - 2 Step-By-Step Guides To Improve Odds And Score Higher

 - 3 Things Tutors Can Provide For SAT And ACT Prep That Teachers Can't

 2018 Upcoming ACT Exam Dates